Ayoubull/CamPhish/README.md

 # CamPhish
-### Cam shots from target's phone front camera or PC webcam just sending a link, or add the script to your website or any webpage without port forwarding and web server.
+### Cam shots from target's phone front camera or PC webcam just sending a link, or add the script to your website or any webpage without port forwarding and web server and complexities of command prompt codes.
+### You ONLY need simple hosting and a telegram account
 ## Features
 - Receive all informatin and photo on the telegram bot.
 - Easy to use